centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-os-extensions.md

 #### Bug fixes

-- [Provider] Fixed error 400 issue when opening a ticket using Jira provider
+- [Provider] Fixed the error 400 issue when opening a ticket using Jira provider
 - [Provider] Fixed a regression with the Mail provider
 - [Widget] Display of the state type of the host instead of the service